PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 ## 20 - VxCazJaVykI6W36BkBU0mJTCM8rR95XT

-There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
+There is a set uid binary in the home directory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
 It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
 If the password is correct, it will transmit the